Epictetus — "Know, first, who you are, and then adorn yourself accordingly."

 Know, first, who you are, and then adorn yourself accordingly.

-"If you are struck by the appearance of any pleasure, guard yourself against being carried away by it; but let the thing wait for you, and allow yourself a short delay.
-Then think of two times: a time …"
+"If you are struck by the appearance of any promised pleasure, guard yourself against being carried away by it; but let this thought wait for you, 'How long will it last, and then how much remorse and …"

 Your cart is empty